 Emerald is on-trend for engagement rings too—just saying.

-All of our experts agree that classic blues will be big in 2020.
-Whether this has anything to do with the shade being named the Pantone color of the year, or just because it's a fun color to sport on your nails, they're all betting big on going blue.
+All of our experts agree that classic blues have been big in 2020.
+Whether this has anything to do with the shade being named the Pantone color of the year, or just because it's a fun color to sport on your nails, they're all going blue.

 Zoya Sailor ($10)